Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: Background and Notation

 \begin{asm}[MAR] The true conditional distribution of $M$ given $X$ is \emph{Missing at Random} (MAR), meaning that for almost any $x\in\mathcal{X}$, the probability mass function of $M$ given $X=x$ only depends on its observed components: for almost any $x\in\mathcal{X}$, for any $m\in\{0,1\}^d$,

-\end{asm} The MAR property used above, formally stating that the missingness mechanism (i.e.\ the conditional distribution of $M$ given $X$) does not depend on the missing values themselves (given the observed ones), is a particular instance (Missing Always at Random) of the several variants of Missingness at Random that exist in the literature, see e.g., \cite{whatismeant3, näf2024goodimputationmarmissingness} and the literature therein.
-We note that Assumption \ref{asm_true_MDM} is close to, but not exactly, the original MAR version of \cite{Rubin1976}.
-Crucially, it is one of the weakest MAR assumption when compared to alternatives used in the literature.
-For instance, it is often assumed that $\Prob\left(M=m\mid X\right)$ only depends on a set of fully observed variables, a much stronger assumption (see e.g., the discussion in \cite{näf2024goodimputationmarmissingness}).
+\end{asm} The MAR property used above, formally stating that the missingness mechanism (i.e.\ the conditional distribution of $M$ given $X$) does not depend on the missing values themselves (given the observed ones), is a particular instance (Missing Always at Random) of the several variants of Missingness at Random that exist in the literature, see, e.g., \cite{whatismeant3, näf2024goodimputationmarmissingness} and the literature therein.
+We note that Assumption \ref{asm_true_MDM} is essentially the population version of the original MAR version of \cite{Rubin1976}.
+Crucially, it is the weakest MAR assumption compared to the alternatives used in the literature.
+For instance, it is often assumed that $\Prob\left(M=m\mid X\right)$ only depends on a set of fully observed variables, a much stronger assumption (see, e.g., the discussion in \cite{näf2024goodimputationmarmissingness}).

-We do not assume anything on the structure of patterns in $M$, other than that the completely empty pattern $M=\mathbbm{1}$ (where $\mathbbm{1}=(1,\ldots,1)$) has probability zero:
+We do not assume anything on the structure of the patterns $M$, other than that the completely empty pattern $M=\mathbbm{1}$ (where $\mathbbm{1}=(1,\ldots,1)$) has probability zero:

 \begin{asm}[Disregarding the empty pattern] We assume that we almost never observe nothing, that is $\Prob(M=\mathbbm{1})=0$. \end{asm}